 The consequence of this relative loosening of the prohibition has been that the cannabinoids present in cannabis are easier to study.
 It did not matter to law-makers that CBD had no psychoactive effect, it was still banned.
 Now it is easier to study, the benefits of CBD are starting to become apparent.
-Hopefully as more study is done into the 60 or more cannabinoids in cannabis, and synthetic alternatives are developed, there will be other benefits to be found.
+Hopefully as more study is done into the hundreds of cannabinoids in cannabis other benefits will be found.

 The study of CBD oil is in its infancy, but it is known to have effects on arthritis, both reducing pain and inflammation.
 The evidence is currently from small studies that are not readily comparable to populations at large, so it is difficult to make solid conclusions from them.
 Other studies have indicated that the autoimmune condition multiple sclerosis can be relieved to some degree by CBD, but the results are, again, from small studies and can therefore not be applied to large populations.

 There is definite evidence that CBD oil can reduce the amount of pain, not just by reducing inflammation and immune responses, but by actively affecting the parts of the brain and nervous system that regulate pain.
 Endocannabinoids have been proven to modulate pain, so ingesting the right CBD oil for pain should be an effective method of dealing with chronic pain and the pain of injury.